Gujangbagh Xinjiang, China Travel Guide

 China Post offices are available in cities and towns.
 You can send postcards or parcels from these locations.

-Mandarin Chinese is the official language and is spoken throughout Xinjiang.
+Mandarin Chinese is the official communication and is spoken throughout Xinjiang.
 However, Uyghur is widely spoken in Hotan and other Uyghur-majority areas.

 For seamless global connectivity, consider Airalo eSIM or a Solis Wi-Fi portable device.
 Enhance your language proficiency with Rosetta Stone.